mstewartgallus/mstewartgallus.github.io/src/_posts/poem/2022-10-18-the-slow-rot.md

 But thief rallied, brandished knife and struck
 Yet the wound was
-Not hot and bleeding&thinsp;—&thinsp;but rotting, eating The orc only coughed and shook
+Not hot and bleeding&thinsp;---&thinsp;but rotting, eating The orc only coughed and shook
 And yet more the cunning man he ate and took